Fixing Squeaky Floors

 - Another reason for the squeaky noise could be uneven or bowed joists rubbing against the subfloor.

-As you can tell, almost all the reasons for your floor to get squeaky and noisy are caused by different elements of the flooring system getting loose over time and staring to rub against each other.
+As you can tell, almost all the reasons for your floor to get squeaky and noisy are caused by different elements of the flooring system getting loose over time and starting to rub against each other.
 In most cases, once the friction is stopped, you will be able to get rid of the creaking sound too.
 This usually involves controlling all these elements and making sure that at least one of them is fixed and prevented from moving so the friction is stopped too.

 Repairing Squeaky Floors From Below